lightly-io/workshop-sustainable-productivity/research.md

 - [An event which exceeds the ability to cope does not necessarily have to occur in order for one to experience stress, as the threat of such an event occurring can be sufficient.]( http://changingminds.org/explanations/theories/cognitive_appraisal_theories.htm)
 - “The data showed that people with greater upper body strength were less likely to suffer depression.”
 9. Hagen, E.H. & Rosenström, T. Explaining the sex difference in depression with a unified bargaining model of anger and depression.
 Evolution, Medicine, & Public Health 1, 117-132 (2016).
 - [Hill perceived more slant when we don't feel like we have support.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3291107/)
+- [Men working in **human services** occupations like social work, healthcare, childcare and teaching are up to twice as likely as those in any other occupation to use antidepressants.] (http://oem.bmj.com/content/early/2018/01/25/oemed-2017-104803)

 ## Simple reads on science & meditation
 - [The science of meditation](https://www.youtube.com/watch?v=Aw71zanwMnY)